 • Titian’s Rest on the Flight into Egypt sold privately in 2011 for a reported £50 million, emphasizing the private sale market’s growing appetite for museum-grade works.

 Liquidity, while lower than in public equities, is steadily increasing through fractional ownership platforms and art funds that now include Renaissance works in their portfolios.
+If you’ve been watching this space, you’ll have noticed the same structural shift happening in other tangible asset classes as wealth managers look for uncorrelated alternatives.

 • Provenance: Documented ownership, especially connections to historical figures or noble lineages, can add significant premium.